Skip to main content

 Why zsh Over bash

-• Better tab completion — case-insensitive, partial matching, menu-style selection
+• Tab completion that's actually smart — case-insensitive, partial matching, menu-style selection

 • Shared history across terminal sessions